 - Improved disability pension payments When a veteran is eligible for a disability pension, he or she will receive benefits under the VA improved disability pension program which was established on January 1, 1979.
-A veteran is eligible for the improved pension when he or she has at least 90 days of active duty service with at least 1 day of service during a wartime period.
+A veteran is eligible for the improved pension when he or she has at least 90 days of active-duty service with at least 1 day of service during a wartime period.
 A veteran who entered active duty after September 7, 1980, must have served at least 24 months or the full period ordered to active duty with at least 1 day of service during a wartime period.
 The veteran must have been discharged from military service honorably and also be 1) age 65 or over; or 2) totally and permanently disabled; or 3) a patient in a nursing home receiving skilled care; or 4) receiving Social Security disability benefits or SSI. - Protected disability pension payments Prior to the VA improved disability pension program, disability pensions were called Old Law and Section 306 disability pensions.
 These protected pensions were phased out and replaced by the improved disability pension program.
-Any pension recipient who elected to remain on the protected pension continued to receive the payment rate received when the program was phased out with no cost of living adjustments to the payment.
-Medicaid applicants in receipt of old law pension are required to apply for improved disability pension payments if it will result in an increased pension payment under the Utilization of Other Benefits provision.
+Any pension recipient who elected to remain on the protected pension continued to receive the payment rate received when the program was phased out with no cost-of-living adjustments to the payment.
+Medicaid applicants in receipt of old law pension may apply for improved disability pension payments.